davit-abovyan/CS-121-Data-Structures/rate_professor/Readme.md

   2. Select class (you can only rate a Professor if you took his/her class)
   3. Rate from 1 to 5
   4. Explain
+  5. Iterate over step 3 and 4 for rating of each category (content, responsiveness, etc)